choipun/choipun.github.io/about.md

 > This is what I do.

-Hi, I'm Choipun (pronounced /'tʃɔɪbɜn/), worked as a Web Front-End Developer.
+Hi, I'm Choipun (pronounced /'tʃɔɪbɜn/), working as a Full-Stack Web Developer.

 Now I'm living in a foreign country.
 Apart from studying and working, it is more about seeing the world.